WordPress/gutenberg/packages/components/src/button/README.md

 #### `description`: `string`

-An accessible description for the button.
+A visually hidden accessible description for the button.

 -   Required: No

+#### `showDescription`: `boolean`

+Whether to show the accessible description.

+-   Required: No
+-   Default: `false`

 #### `disabled`: `boolean`